Kshitija-0710/jenkins-hello-java-maven/README.md

 ![Jenkins Console Output](jenkins-build.png)
 ![JAR Run Success](cli-output.png)

 ---

-## 📥 Download Artifact
-You can directly download the built JAR from this repository:
-👉 Download hello-1.0.jar

-(If target/hello-1.0.jar is not pushed, you can upload it under GitHub → Releases → Attach binaries.)

----

 ## 📌 What I Learned
 How to install & configure Jenkins on AWS EC2